sohonetlabs/nameko-statsd/README.rst

 services to send stats.

 Usage
 -----

-To use the dependency you declare it on the service and then you can use it within any of the service methods (entrypoints, simple methods, etc.).
+To use the dependency you simply declare it on the service and then you can use it within any of the service methods (entrypoints, simple methods, etc.).

 .. code-block:: python